What is effective email marketing?

-At the forefront of your campaign, and the first thing your audience sees, is the subject line of an email.
-The subject line is one of the most crucial aspects to an email, yet it can be the most mishandled element of effective email marketing.
+At the forefront of your campaign, and the first thing your audience sees is the subject line of an email.
+The subject line is one of the most crucial aspects of an email, yet it can be the most mishandled element of effective email marketing.

 A subject line needs to be eye-catching and appealing, without setting off the human spam filter.
 In practice, the subject line is highly dependent on your audience and the intention of the email.